Updated May 20, 2023

-Mysql supports many storage engines for the table which define the internal working and support for different features of the tables.
+Mysql supports many storage engines for the table, which define the internal working and support for different features of the tables.
 Some of the storage engines supported by MySQL include InnoDB, MyISAM, Memory, CSV, Merge, Archive, Federated, Blackhole, and Example.
-Out of them, Innodb is the most widely used storage engine while MyISAM is one of the original storage engines that was being used in some of the internal tables used for manipulating MySQL database belonging to information_schema and MySQL databases.
+The Innodb storage engine is the most widely utilized among them, while MyISAM is one of the original storage engines used in internal tables for manipulating MySQL databases belonging to information_schema and MySQL databases.

-MyISAM engine is non-transactional and has table-level locking while InnoDB is a transactional storage engine with a row-level locking feature.
-InnoDB storage engine provides excellent performance and reliability balance and is one of the most preferred and suggested storage engines by oracle.
-In this article, we will learn about the InnoDB storage engine of MySQL, supported features, and working and example to create a table with an InnoDB storage engine by explicitly specifying the same.
+MyISAM engine is non-transactional and has table-level locking, while InnoDB is a transactional storage engine with a row-level locking feature.
+InnoDB storage engine provides excellent performance and reliability balance and is one of the most preferred and suggested storage engines by Oracle.
+In this article, we will learn about the InnoDB storage engine of MySQL, its supported features, and a working example of creating a table with an InnoDB storage engine by explicitly specifying the same.

 Advantages of InnoDB Storage Engine

-- All the data manipulation language statements and operations support the ACID(Atomicity, Consistency, Isolation, and Durability) properties of the transaction and other transactional features of rollback, commit, and crash-recovery support for securing the user data.
+- All the data manipulation language statements and operations support the ACID(Atomicity, Consistency, Isolation, and Durability) transaction properties and other transactional features of rollback, commit, and crash-recovery support for securing the user data.

-- Concurrent access by multiple users with high performance and consistent reads in oracle-style is achieved because of the row-level locking feature of the InnoDB storage engine.
+- The InnoDB storage engine achieves concurrent access by multiple users with high performance and consistent reads in Oracle style through its row-level locking feature.

-- The data is arranged in such a way on the disk that will lead to optimizing retrieval of data when used primary keys in your query.
-The clustered index that is defined on the primary key of InnoDB tables leads to the organization of the data in a way that will minimize the input/output operation for lookups of the primary key.
+- Arranging the data in such a way on the disk will lead to optimizing data retrieval when using primary keys in your query.
+The clustered index defined on the primary key of InnoDB tables leads to the organization of the data to minimize the input/output operation for lookups of the primary key.

 - To avoid inconsistency in the tables that are related and dependent on each other, the InnoDB storage engine supports the usage of the foreign keys that help in the consistent update, insert and delete operations and helps in maintaining integrity and consistency in the contents of tables of the database.